IohannRabeson/rescom/README.md

  - Tested on Windows, Linux and OSX
  - Generated code does not produce warnings
  - Resources can be used at compile time (rescom::getResource is constexpr)
- - Easy to use and integrate with CMake
+ - Easy to use and to integrate with CMake

 ## Requirements
  - C++ compiler with C++17 support